dm-guy/utm-alternative/Tagging URLs.md

 		}
 </pre>

-Now, just add to your adwords campaign the "src" query string parameter (or any other parameter based on your settings).
-Again, with Upgraded URLs and Adwords Editor, this job is very easy to do.
+Again, with Upgraded URLs and Adwords Editor, the approach described above is very easy to execute.

 <h2>Linkedin and others</h2>
 With linkedin and other platform, you will have to tag your target URLs manually, therefore you can easily add the src parameter in the following way:<pre>www.example.com/?utm_source=Linkedin&utm_medium=cpc&utm_content=XXX&utm_campaign=YOURCAMPAIGN&src=YOURCAMPAIGN</pre>